mikekinlock/mc-vip-lounge/README.md

 2. A client can create a group chat by selecting multiple online clients

 ## Features that the chat should have in the future:
-1. Connection with an SQL-Data base
+1. Connection with an SQL-Database
 2. File sharing
 3. Video Communication